-Furthermore, the on-grid assumption~\eqref{eq:on-grid} is typically not fulfilled in practice due to the finite grid size, which results in spectral leakage effects and basis mismatch~\cite{chiSensitivityBasisMismatch2011,hermanGeneralDeviantsAnalysis2010} in the reconstructed signal.
-To depress the grid mismatch error, one may perform an additional local search step that employs a generic, e.g., based on gradient methods, or customized, e.g., the alternating projection algorithm in~\cite{ziskindMaximumLikelihoodLocalization1988}, local optimization solver to find a local optimum of the gridless DML estimation in~\eqref{prob:concentratedDML} or the gridless MAP estimation in~\eqref{prob:concentratedMAP1}, starting from the frequencies recovered by the grid-based method.
-Nevertheless, since it finds only a local optimum, it is not guaranteed to always improve the estimation quality, especially if the frequencies recovered by the grid-based method are very poor.
+The on-grid assumption~\eqref{eq:on-grid} is typically not fulfilled in practice due to the finite grid size, which results in spectral leakage effects and basis mismatch~\cite{chiSensitivityBasisMismatch2011,hermanGeneralDeviantsAnalysis2010} in the reconstructed signal.
+To mitigate the grid mismatch, an additional gridless local search step can be performed to find a local optimum of the gridless DML estimation in~\eqref{prob:concentratedDML} or the gridless MAP estimation~\eqref{prob:concentratedMAP1}, starting from the frequencies recovered by the grid-based method.
+Examples of gridless refinement methods include gradient methods~\cite{parkAtomconstrainedGridlessDOA2024,gerstoftAtomconstrainedMaximumLikelihood2025} and the alternating projection algorithm~\cite{ziskindMaximumLikelihoodLocalization1988}.
+Since it finds only a local optimum, it is not guaranteed to always improve the estimation quality, especially if the frequencies recovered by the grid-based method are very poor.